Nissan to produce Sentra at Canton; add jobs

 The UAW has tried unsuccessfully to organize Nissan workers before.
 In 2001, workers at Nissan's Smyrna, Tennessee plant voted overwhelmingly against joining the union.

-Companies looking to hire workers who are likely to be wooed by union organizers will carefully screen applicants, said Kristin Dziczek, labour relations expert at the Center for Automotive Research.
+Companies looking to hire workers who are likely to be wooed by union organizers will carefully screen applicants, said Kristin Dziczek, labor relations expert at the Center for Automotive Research.

 "It is typical for firms to work very closely to screen their new workers for skills and characteristics," Dziczek said on Thursday.